Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Results

 \subsection{NOEMA}

 The two sources \pks\ and \pkss\ are clearly detected in 3mm continuum emission (see Fig. \ref{fig:PKScont}).
-The CO emission lines are also detected, as shown in the Figs.~\ref{fig:PKS1200} and \ref{fig:PKS1245}, but with much lower amplitude than in the IRAM-30m spectra.
-This might be due to extended CO emission getting resolved out by the limited uv-coverage of the interferometer.
-However, as the smallest extent of the synthesized beam is $\sim$ 1\arcsec, or $\sim$ 8~kpc, this seems unrealistic.
-Another possibility is that the dynamic range is limited to detect a weak line emission in the presence of a strong continuum source.
-Indeed the intensity of latter was found to vary significantly within the baseband, affecting the accuracy of the subtraction of the continuum.
-Computed over the lower and upper sidebands ($\sim$ 20 GHz) the spectral index of the source is close to -1; -0.6 for \pks\ and -1.5 for \pkss.
+The CO emission lines are also detected, as shown in Figs.~\ref{fig:PKS1200} and \ref{fig:PKS1245}, but with much lower amplitude than in the IRAM-30m spectra.
+Also for \pks\, the line shape is different and is blueshifted by $\sim$ 1000 \kms; it is therefore doubtful.
+The difference might also be due to extended CO emission being resolved out by the limited uv-coverage of the interferometer.
+However, as the smallest extent of the synthesized beam is $\sim$ 1\arcsec or $\sim$ 8~kpc, this seems unrealistic.
+Another possibility is that the dynamic range is limited to detect weak line emission in the presence of a strong continuum source.
+Indeed, the intensity of the latter was found to vary significantly within the baseband, affecting the accuracy of the subtraction of the continuum.
+Computed over the lower and upper sidebands ($\sim$ 20 GHz), the spectral index of the source is close to -1; -0.6 for \pks\ and -1.5 for \pkss.